RookeriesDevelopment/rook-reactnative-sdks-docs/rook-apple-health/README.md

 - `requestPhysicalPermissions`: Request permission to read Physical Data
 - `requestBodyPermissions`: Request permission to read Body Data
 - `requestAllPermissions`: Request to read all data
+- `getUserTimeZone`: get the current time zone of the user

 **Example**